Pregnancy is a time when you need to take extra care of yourself to ensure you and your baby remain healthy.

 Whooping cough vaccine is provided at no cost for pregnant women through the National Immunisation Program (NIP).

-Whooping cough vaccine is recommended in the third trimester, ideally between weeks 28 and 32 of every pregnancy.
+Whooping cough vaccine is recommended as a single dose between 20 and 32 weeks in each pregnancy.

 Visit the Whooping cough immunisation services page for information about getting vaccinated against whooping cough.